 - Personal – family time/me time/self-care/fun

-Step #2 Before the new week begins, make a list of what needs to be done in each area.
-This will allow you to devote the right amount of time.
+Before the new week begins, make a list of what needs to be done in each area.
+This will allow you to devote the right amount of time, keeping your schedule streamlined.

 Be ruthless here.
 I am talking total brain dump.